adamvinueza/timezones/README.md

 ```

 The application source code contains `localTime` and `convertTime` directories,
-whose files (incorrectly) handle the routes documented above.
-You should write
+whose files handle the routes documented above.
+The `/local-time` endpoint is
+handled correctly, and has tests written.
+You should examine the files in the
+`localTime` directory, and the tests in the `test` directory, as a guide to
-tests that express the use cases described in the documentation above, then follow the RGR procedure to get the tests to pass and clean up your code.
+fixing the code in the `convertTime` directory.
+Try to follow the RGR procedure
+to get the tests to pass and clean up your code.
+Write each test _first_; it
-Write
-each test _first_; it will of course fail given the function as written.
+will of course fail given the function as written.

 Pay attention to how the files in `localTime` are organized and consider why
 they have been written in that way.
 Contrast them to the file in `convertTime`.